Lombardo-J/Hello-World/readme.md

-Small repo to practice using Git for COMP 3521 Assignment 6 In this assignment I will create a simple hello world application in Java!
+Small repo to practice using Git for COMP 3521 Assignment 6 In this assignment I will create a test repository to practice using Git!